zerospiel/docs/docs/admin-creating-clusters.md

 ## Deploying a Cluster

 k0rdent is designed to simplify the process of deploying and managing Kubernetes clusters across various cloud platforms.
-It does this through the use of `ClusterDeployment`s, which include all of the information k0rdent needs to know in order to create the cluster you're looking for.
+It does this through the use of `ClusterDeployment` objects, which include all of the information k0rdent needs to know in order to create the cluster you're looking for.
 This `ClusterDeployment` system relies on predefined templates and credentials.

 A cluster deployment typically involves: